Hydrogenesi/Hydrogenesi/README.md

 -	**Process**: Extreme compression double CNO cycle maintains the galactic nucleus.  - **State**: Self-supporting, self-replicating metallic hydrogen fuel cell.

 **End Stages**:
--	**Event**: Supernova forms an elliptical galaxy or morphs into a magnetar, a highly magnetized neutron star.
+-	**Event**: Supernova forms an elliptical galaxy or morphs into a magnetar, a highly magnetized neutron star.  **Backwards** Elliptical galaxy is the apex of the hydrogen atom

 ### Key Forces in Stellar Evolution and TOE